How much do you value your privacy?

 And given that Monero’s total market cap is currently only $1 billion, it would only take one or two of the world’s 2,043 billionaires to send it on a tear.

 And that’s just individuals.
 The disruption Monero could bring to business is huge.

 Imagine being able to source your products without your rivals ever knowing how much you paid for them.
 Remember, when you use Monero, the value of your transactions is always hidden.
 It could be a game changer.

 Plus, we have the whole fightback against the establishment going on.
-What better way to stick it to the bankers who caused the 2008 crisis than by opting out of their system entirely?
+What better way to stick it to the elites than by opting out of their system entirely?

 That was always bitcoins aim.
 To do away with the central banks, to bring money back to the people, and to end the mass market manipulation.

 Monero now picks up where bitcoin left off.